djiwandou/scaleup/README.md

 ## Index (Table of Content)
 > This is the TOC ~
-> Each sections contains thought journey and some references
+> Each sections contains my thinking journey and some references

 * [Intro: My Initial Thoughts](#intro-my-initial-thoughts)
     * [Scope Assumptions and Constraints](#scope-assumptions-and-constraints)